EChDatAnyl/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] Drake
 - [ ] Ed Sheeran

-#### Which of the following couentries is NOT home to part of the Alps?
+#### Which of the following countries is NOT home to part of the Alps?

 - [ ] France
 - [ ] Switzerland